Lebo-Madikane/system-engineering-devops/shell-basics/README.md

 9 - A bash script that removes/deletes a files.

-9.5-A bash script to read a file.
+9.5 - A bash script to read a file.